isaacfungg/obsidian/Mortgage Broker Course/Lesson 4.md

         - Name and address of the personal representative.
         - An endorsement with necessary information to identify the estate of the deceased and a reference to the trust instrument.
 #### Land Title Offices
-There are seven land title districts in the province: Kamloops, Nelson, New Westminister, Prince George, Prince Rupert, Victoria and Vancouver
+There are seven land title districts in the province: Kamloops, Nelson, New Westminister, Prince George, Prince Rupe rt, Victoria and Vancouver

 Administratively, the districts are distributed amongst three land title offices locates in New Westminister, Kamloops and Victoria